Rajpratik71/eucalyptus-wiki/Starter-Images.md

     </tr>
 </table>

+_Note: The CentOS 5 images contain euca2ools 2.1.3 (Limbo) due to the fact that the openssl required for euca2ools 3.0 isn't available on any official CentOS 5 repository._

 ## Uploading Images

 Once you've retrieved the starter image you want, you must upload that image to your Eucalyptus cloud.
 The basic steps that are required: